swiftlang/swift-org-website/about/index.md

 Swift is a general-purpose programming language that's approachable for newcomers and powerful in expert hands.
 It is quick to write, fast to run, modern, and safe.

 * Swift is general-purpose and modern.
 Suitable for everything from systems programming, through mobile and desktop apps, to cloud services.
 * Swift is safe.
-Undefined behavior is the enemy of safety, and it’s best to catch mistakes before software is in production.
+Undefined behavior is the enemy of safety, and it’s best to catch mistakes before software goes into production.
 Swift makes the obvious path the safest.
 * Swift is fast to run and quick to write.
-Predictable and consistent performance that is as quick as C-based languages, with all the advantages of developer-friendly language design.
+Predictable and consistent performance that's as quick as C-based languages, with all the advantages of developer-friendly language design.
 * Swift is approachable and powerful.
-From “Hello, World!” in one line of code to large-scale apps with hundreds of thousands of lines.
+From a single-line “Hello, World!” to large-scale apps with hundreds of thousands of lines.
 Swift scales with your needs.

 ## Tools